“He will join us or die!”

 - Client communication.
 Train your sales and marketing teams on how to use the brand voice in every interaction with your clients.
-This will ensure that every communication with your clients is consistent and brand building.
+Doing so will ensure that every communication with your clients is consistent and brand-building.

 - Client treatment.
 Your sales and marketing efforts are only as good as your service.
 If you don’t actively try to delight your customers, you’ll lose them.

 These are the areas where it’s most important to use your brand voice.
 But, how can you help your team make the best use of this new tool?
 Here are four steps that will help.

 1. Have them read it.
 Before training, they should read the entire brand voice.
 This will help them get a complete understanding of what the overall voice of your company will sound like.